-- Select an empty range of cells in any worksheet and go to the Data>Consolidate tool under the Data Tools section.
+- Now, C5:C19 range of cells in any worksheet and go to the Data > Consolidate tool under the Data Tools section.

-- Click it.
-You will get the Consolidate dialogue box.
+- You will get the Consolidate dialogue box.
 Under the option Function, select the operation you want to perform on the data from multiple worksheets.

-- Click on the Import icon right to the Reference box.
+- Now, click on the Import icon right to the Reference box.

 - The Consolidate box will be compressed to Consolidate – Reference box.
 Select the desired range of cells from the first sheet.
 Then again click the Import icon to the right.